-Many LMS vendors automatically analyze and deliver data on course success and completion rates so you can analyze employee progress and update the courses as needed.
+Many LMS vendors automatically analyse and deliver data on course success and completion rates so you can analyse employee progress and update the courses as needed.

 Notify employees of their upcoming training, provide sign-up options as needed, and schedule in-person training dates well ahead of time.
 Be sure to set reminders for training and check in with employees on their progress.

 Your courses and training programs should be continually evolving as your industry, company, and goals change.
 Consult with leadership to determine how often you should review your L&D programs, whether it be once a year or once a quarter.